daily-demos/daily-samples-js/samples/daily-prebuilt/permissions-can-admin/README.md

 To use this demo app, start by entering your name in the join form.
 ![Homepage](./public/homepage.png)

-When you join, a new Daily room and owner meeting token will be created automatically for you.
-(To see the [Daily REST API](https://docs.daily.co/reference/rest-api) usage in the app, see the files under `/src/pages/api`.)
+When you join, a new Daily room and owner meeting token will be created automatically for you using [Daily's REST API](https://docs.daily.co/reference/rest-api).
+(To see this implementation, refer to the files under `/src/pages/api`.)

 To let non-admin participants join the call, share the link provided in the app UI.